What is Predatory Lending?

-By definition, predatory lending benefits the lender, not the borrower, and ignores or hinders the borrower’s ability to repay the debt.
-These lending tactics often try to take advantage of a borrower’s lack of understanding about loans, terms or finances in general.
+By definition, predatory lending benefits the lender and ignores or hinders the borrower’s ability to repay the debt.
+These lending tactics often try to take advantage of a borrower’s lack of understanding about loans, terms or finances.

 Predatory lenders typically target minorities, the poor, the elderly and the less educated.
-They also prey on people who need immediate cash.
-For instance, people who need to pay medical bills, who need to make a home repair or who are in dire need to make a car payment.
+They also prey on people who need immediate cash for emergencies such as paying medical bills, making a home repair or car payment.
 These lenders also target borrowers with credit problems or people who recently lost their jobs.
-These credit issues often disqualify borrowers from conventional loans or lines of credit and yet have substantial equity in their homes.
+This could disqualify them from conventional loans or lines of credit, even though they have substantial equity in their homes.

 While the practices of predatory lenders may not always be illegal, they can leave victims with ruined credit, burdened with unmanageable debt, or homeless.